insight-creative/milksource.com/content/careers/human-resources-and-payroll-administrator.md

 ---
-title: Human Resources & Payroll Administrator
+title: Payroll Coordinator
 draft: false
 url:
 seo:
-  page_title: Human Resources & Payroll Administrator
+  page_title: Payroll Coordinator
   meta_description: This position is a vital role on our team as they are responsible for bi-weekly payroll administration for 600+ employees as well as maintaining employee records and preparing various reports for our management team.
 This role is 100% in office in Kaukauna, WI and includes competitive compensation & full benefits!
   featured_image:
   featured_image_alt: